Please read this section to learn about MSM policies about alcohol, bicycles, appliances, pets and more!

 Courtesy hours are always in effect, meaning that all students must show consideration for one another.
 Total silence is not to be expected in the community setting of Manhattan School of Music, but there should be an atmosphere where everyone is respectful of residents’ needs to sleep and study.
 All students should honor any reasonable request by any resident or staff member when asked that stereos, musical instruments, etc., be discontinued or satisfactorily toned down.
 Reasonable complaints from other tenants and off-campus neighbors who go to local authorities can bring about a more serious censure for those involved.
 After 10:00 pm, a city ordinance requires that loud disturbances of any type be brought to a close.

-Weapons of any kind are not permitted in Andersen Residence Hall.
+Weapons of any kind are not permitted in the residence hall.
 This includes possessing or introducing dangerous weapons to campus, including but not limited to switchblades, knives with blade exceeding three inches, straight razors, pistols, guns, mace, pepper spray, martial arts weapons, live ammunition, or paintball/airsoft guns.
 Fireworks are considered explosive devices and are also not permitted on campus.

 Residence Life Staff